Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 subtitles: "Modern tools to be a theoretical physicist"
 # summary: "This post wants to provide a good list of the tools of the trade you need to work as a theoretical physicist with a computation focus, i.e. in my group."
 ---
+> > _If I had five minutes to chop down a tree, I’d spend the first three sharpening my axe.

 # Theoretical Physics and computers

 This post wants to provide a good list of the tools of the trade you need to work as a theoretical physicist with a computational focus, i.e. in my group.